Painting Tips for Oil and Acrylic Paint

 - Make sure you have fresh air when working, even if the paint does not smell.

-- Acrylic retarding medium is useful, it stops the paint drying too fast.
+- Acrylic retarding medium is useful because it stops the paint drying too fast.

 - Paint dries fast in a dry breeze.